sbroenne/plugin.video.nhkworldtv/readme.md

 ## 1.7.
 Current Development Status

-The plug-in is feature complete.
+The plug-in is feature complete and stable.

 Most of the NHK API is parsed and **not** hard-coded so this should make the plug-in more resilient to changes on the NHK web site.
 I also run scheduled unit tests on Github to alert me on breaking changes.